Virginia Beach Criminal Lawyer

 According to the Virginia State Police Department and the FBI, crime rates for the Virginia Beach area have steadily declined over the last ten years, but that doesn’t mean that law enforcement, and the Assistant Commonwealth’s Attorneys, are not focusing on the issue.
 In 2013, there was just under 12,000 crimes reported in the city.
 This is a quite a difference compared to the number of reported crimes in 2004, which were estimated at about 14,700.
 The majority of the crimes are considered non-violent crimes, such as larceny or burglary.
 There were also cases as severe as murder, rape, and assault.
 Of these reported crimes, 75 percent of the violent crimes and 28 percent of non-violent crimes resulted in ended with someone being charged.
 You can read more about the Virginia Beach crime statistics here (pdf report).

 Virginia Beach Defense Group Future Resources Scholarship

 The Virginia Beach Defense Group Future Resources Scholarship is a great opportunity for students interested in the protection of natural resources.
-Eligibility and applications requirements for the scholarship include:
+Eligibility and applications requirements for the 2017 scholarship will be announced soon.